 We value our editorial independence, basing our comparison results, content and reviews on objective analysis without bias.
 But we may receive compensation when you click links on our site.
 Learn more about how we make money from our partners.

 There’s no one best mortgage: What works for your neighbor might not meet your personal homeownership goals.
-But the right lender can help you save money with flexible features that make it easy to manage your loan — and pay it off more quickly.
+But the right lender can help you save money with flexible features and favorable terms.
+Assess your current and future financial goals before honing in on the lender that’s right for you.

 Compare mortgage lenders